jonas-pettersson/fast-ai/README.md

 http://course.fast.ai

 ## Process to setup spot instance for the course (p2.xlarge)
+TODO Should be compiled into one script (T.B.D)

 **1) Request Spot Instance**
 AWS Console -> (Login) -> EC2 Dashboard -> Spot Requests